 The Only Investment Guide You Will Ever Need An interesting book that serves partly as a book of definitions (want to know what the difference between a treasury bond and a junk bond is?) and also as a guide towards how to make frugal (buying in bulk) and investment choices.
 If I am being honest, I’d recommend the other books in this section ahead of this one, but it is still good enough to make the list.

 The following books are either written for physicians as a target audience and/or are written by physicians.

 The White Coat Investor: A Doctor’s Guide to Personal Finance and Investing I read this in my last year of residency.
-I also buy it for my residents who express interest in the topic.
 Cannot remember if it was recommended to me or not, but I highly recommend it to you.
 It is physician specific, but can be applied to any high-income earner who came out of an advanced degree (or college) with significant debt.
-Doctor’s have a specific and unique financial situation, and this book does a wonderful job walking you through how to handle it!

 The Investor’s Manifesto: Preparing for Prosperity, Armageddon, and Everything in Between